 Section 4.1 Aggregate Shares.
-Subject to adjustment as provided under the Plan, the total number of Shares that are available for Awards under the Plan shall not exceed in the aggregate 1,100,000 Shares.
+Subject to adjustment as provided under the Plan, the total number of Shares that are available for Awards under the Plan shall not exceed in the aggregate 500,000 Shares, which shall consist of the sum of (i) 27,138 Shares plus (ii) the number of Shares that are authorized, but not issued or subject to outstanding Awards, under the Prior Plan as of the Effective Date.
+The Shares issued under the Plan may be authorized and unissued Shares or Shares purchased on the open market.